PARTNERSHIP AGREEMENT

 The Partnership shall be managed jointly by all Partners with equal authority.
 Each Partner shall have the right to participate in the day-to-day management of the Partnership business.
 The Partners agree to the following division of responsibilities: Partner 1: Client acquisition, business development, strategy.
 Partner 2: Operations, finance, technology delivery.
 All major decisions — including incurring debt exceeding 10,000.00 AUD, acquiring or disposing of Partnership assets, admitting new partners, entering into contracts for a term exceeding one year, or amending this Agreement — shall require the unanimous written consent of all Partners.

 The Partnership shall maintain one or more business bank accounts at Commonwealth Bank of Australia.
 All Partnership funds shall be deposited in those accounts and shall not be commingled with the personal funds of any Partner.
 Cheques and electronic transfers above 5,000.00 AUD shall require the signature or electronic authorisation of at least two Partners.
-The Partnership shall maintain accurate books and records in accordance with Australian Accounting Standards and the requirements of the Australian Taxation Office (ATO).
+The Partnership shall maintain accurate books and records in accordance with Australian Accounting Standards and the requirements of the ATO.
 Each Partner shall have full access to inspect and audit the Partnership records at any reasonable time upon reasonable notice.

 Partners may draw against their share of profits in equal monthly instalments drawn against the quarterly profit distribution.
 No Partner shall draw an amount in excess of their credited profit share without the written consent of all other Partners.
 Partner drawings shall be recorded in the Partnership books and reconciled against each Partner's capital account at the end of each financial year.
 Partners are not entitled to salaries or remuneration from the Partnership unless specifically agreed in writing by all Partners.
+The parties acknowledge that, under section 15AA of the Fair Work Act 2009 (Cth) as amended in 2024, the substance of the working relationship determines whether any payment to a Partner may be reclassified as wages — drawings against profit share are not wages and the Partners are not employees.

 A new partner may be admitted to the Partnership only upon the unanimous written consent of all existing Partners.
 Upon admission, the new partner shall execute a deed of accession to this Agreement and shall contribute such capital as the existing Partners determine.
 The admission of a new partner shall not dissolve the Partnership.